Do you realize that by the time you wake up in the morning, 20,000 men may have been killed?

 During the World War II

 D-Day was the first day on which the battle of Normandy (France) started on 6th June 1944.
-As it was a beginning of the Western Allied effort to liberate mainland Europe from Nazi Germany.
+As it was the beginning of the Western Allied effort to liberate mainland Europe from Nazi Germany.

 After the world war began, Germany occupied northwestern France in May 1940.
 The Americans entered the war in 1941.
-But by 1942 the British who were evacuated from beaches of Dunkirk in May 1940 and Americans came together.
+But by 1942 the British who were evacuated from the beaches of Dunkirk in May 1940 and the Americans came together.
 At this time limited planning of the invasion of Europe started.
-But the detailed planning of the operation ‘Overlord’ took place after the Tehran Conference in late 1943.
+However the detailed planning of the operation ‘Overlord’ took place after the Tehran Conference in late 1943.